 LaPierre's speech was a call to supporters to mobilize around a new vision of American domestic security, at a time when voices for gun control are steadily rising.
 On Friday morning before the press conference, President Obama released a video (above) citing a petition by hundreds of Americans calling for swift action.

 At the grassroots level, groups like Newtown United, a group of Newtown neighbors, are working to address major issues related to the tragedy, including gun control, violent media, mental health and legislation.

-LaPierre also lamented violence in video games, music videos and "blood-soaked" films.
-But his central solution seemed to be a great mobilization of gun-carrying "good guys," a term he used repeatedly but did not define, who might be more present and respond more quickly than police.
+In stark contrast, LaPierre called for a great mobilization of gun-carrying "good guys," a term he used repeatedly but did not define, who could be more present and respond more quickly than police.

 "If we truly cherish our kids, more than our money, more than our celebrities, more than our sports stadiums, we must give them the greatest level of protection possible," LaPierre said.
 "And that security is only available with properly trained, armed 'good guys'."

 LaPierre, who was interrupted twice by protesters who held signs in front of TV cameras, made a direct call for local action.

 "I call on every parent.
 I call on every teacher.
 I call on every school administrator, every law enforcement officer in this country, to join with us and help create a national schools shield safety program to protect our children with the only positive line of defense that’s tested and proven to work," he said.